back to the journal

 Dew was built so that this entire chain is structurally impossible.

-There is no Dew server holding your cycle history.
+We keep no copy of your cycle history — not anywhere, not ever.
+It isn't possible for us to see it, and we'd never want to.
 We don't run analytics on your entries.
 We don't have an account system, so there is no profile to share.
 There are no third-party SDKs in the app collecting events.
 We use Apple's on-device language model for any AI features, so even those reflections never leave your phone.
+No one but you — not even us — can ever see what you log.

 We can't sell your data to data brokers because we don't have it.
 We can't hand it to law enforcement because we don't have it.
 We can't accidentally leak it in a breach because there's no Dew database that could be breached.